 A detailed examination of Federal and State drug, cosmetic, and narcotic laws; their promulgation, enforcement, and effect upon the practice of pharmacy.
-Some administrative work.
+Course involves some administrative work.

 150. Marketing.
 (4) W. Lecture 4 hours.
-Staff

-An analysis of the marketing functions that facilitate the flow of pharmaceutical products from production to consumption, and of the decision-making processes of marketing institutions.
+An analysis of the marketing functions that facilitate the flow of pharmaceutical products from production to consumption, and of the decisionmaking processes of marketing institutions.
 Emphasis is given to the environmental factors affecting marketing decisions.